ebuckler/handbook/docs/02-tools-for-work/tools-we-use.md

 This will be the main address you use to more formally communicate with our partners on projects.

+## Asana
+Many project teams use Asana to track work and manage tasks.
+If your project team uses Asana, contact Opts for an account.

 ## Trello
-We use Trello to collaborate on tasks for our various projects.
-Each project has a separate board which we'll give you access to when you join.
-Each team will use Trello a bit differently, so please defer to your project lead for any team norms on how to use the project board.
+Some project teams use Trello for project management and task tracking, and we often use Trello for internal projects such as hiring.

 For generic information on using Trello, [see Trello's getting started guide](https://trello.com/en-US/guide/trello-101).

-If you need to be invited to our organization, HR or Ops for help.
+If you need to be invited to our organization, ask HR or Ops for help.

 ## Zoom
 You can use whatever video conferencing tool is easiest for team-related calls, but we generally use Zoom for more formal calls with partners.
 Sometimes you will need to adjust to what a partner uses (e.g., Microsoft Teams).